There was no central

 were probably over a thousand city-states established on the Greek

 peninsula, possibly even more.
 Some were very small.
 Others, like

 Athens, Corinth, Megara, Argos, and Sparta, were large and powerful.

-The Greeks were very loyal to their city-state, and very proud of
+Be it big or small, the ancient Greeks were very loyal to their city-state, and very proud of

 their city-state's accomplishments.

 with each other.
 They teamed up to fight another Greek city-state or